 Overview of Benefits

 The Village of Enon provides a wide range of benefit programs to eligible employees.
-Certain legally-required programs (such as OPERS, workers’ compensation, state disability, and unemployment insurance) cover all employees in the manner required by law.
+Certain legally required programs (such as OPERS, workers’ compensation, state disability, and unemployment insurance) cover all employees in the manner required by law.

 Employee eligibility for each benefit program depends on a variety of factors, including employee classification.
 Employees should talk to the Village Administrator or Chief of Police, as applicable, to better understand for which benefit programs, they are eligible.
 Employees may be referred to other sources, such as documents pertaining to the particular benefit.